MIDORIGreen Direct for direct staining of DNA/RNA

 What is the difference between MGA and MGD and how stable are these stains?

 The main difference is that Midori Green Advance (MGA) is for in gel and post staining (means it is used like ethidium bromide) and Midori Green Direct (MGD) is added directly to the sample.
 Depending on the gel documentation system we recommend to use one or the other but you can use both for every illuminator (UV 302, 365 nm, Blue illuminator and Blue/Green transilluminator) – only the performance can be increased to an optimal level.
 For example we recommend to use MGA if the user has a UV transilluminator, because the results are fantastic with that stain.
 A really great performance you get with our Blue/Green LED instruments and MGD – no background at all and an intensive signal.
 Both stains are stable on room temperature, so shipping at RT is no problem, but we recommend to sotre the stains at 4°C.

-Are MGA and MGD working with Agarose and acrylamide gels?
+Do MGA and MGD work with Agarose and acrylamide gels?

-Our customers gave us the feedback that MDG and MGA (post staining) are working for acrylamide gels but primarily they are designed for agarose gels.
+Our customers gave us the feedback that MDG and MGA (post staining) work for acrylamide gels but they are primarily designed for agarose gels.